Chaos in the Quantum Field Theory $S$-matrix

 \subsubsection{Proposal}

-We propose that the $N{+}1$ to $M{+}1$ quantum field theory $S$-matrix, \be _{out} \la p_1', \ldots, p_M'; q| p_1, \ldots, p_N; p\ra_{in}~, \ee in the limit $N, M\gg 1$, and in the regions of parameter space where the $S$-matrix is concentrated, may exhibit chaos, in the sense of erratic behavior under, for instance, variation of the individual momenta such as $p$. \\[1pt]
+We propose that the $N{+}1$ to $M{+}1$ quantum field theory $S$-matrix, \be _{out} \la p_1', \ldots, p_M'; q| p_1, \ldots, p_N; p\ra_{in}~, \ee in the limit $N+M\gg 1$, may exhibit chaos in some regions of phase space, in the sense of erratic behavior under variation of some of the individual momenta such as $p$. \\[1pt]

 The motivation for this proposal comes from the example of the three-disk scattering problem discussed in the previous section.
 The quantum field theory $S$-matrix is much richer than the one-to-one $S$-matrix in the mechanics problem of a particle scattering off of a potential.
 To imitate the latter, we think of the $N$ particles with momenta $p_i$ as playing the role of the potential (the three disks), and the additional particle with incoming momentum $p$ and outgoing momentum $q$ as playing the role of the particle scattering off of the potential.
 We must take $N$ to be large, in order to have a state that is far from the vacuum.
-Note that in the three-disk problem, a single disk is already a state that is far from the vacuum; for quantum field theory, each particle is a fundamental excitation, so we need a state with many particles.
+Note that in the three-disk problem, a single disk is already a state that is far from the vacuum; for quantum field theory, each particle is a fundamental excitation, so we need a state with many particles \cite{Note3}.